-Students will demonstrate the substantially independent ability to formulate research or other scholarly activities (e.g., critical literature reviews, dissertation, efficacy studies, clinical case studies, theoretical papers, program evaluation projects, program development projects) that are of sufficient quality and rigor to have the potential to contribute to the scientific, psychological, or professional knowledge base; conduct research or scholarly activities; and critically evaluate and disseminate research or other scholarly activity via professional publication and presentation at the local (including the host institution), regional, or national level.
-To meet these objectives, the following courses and training experiences are required:
+Demonstrate the substantially independent ability to formulate research or other scholarly activities (e.g., critical literature reviews, dissertation, efficacy studies, clinical case studies, theoretical papers, program evaluation projects, program development projects) that are of sufficient quality and rigor to have the potential to contribute to the scientific, psychological, or professional knowledge base. □ Unsatisfactory □ Needs Improvement □ Meets Expectations □ Exceeds Expectations □ NA/Can't Rate Conduct research or other scholarly activities.

+Critically evaluate and disseminate research or other scholarly activity via professional publication and presentation at the local (including the host institution), regional, or national level.
+Unsatisfactory I Needs Improvement I Meets Expectations I Exceeds Expectations I NA/Can't Rate II.
+Ethical and legal standards: Trainees are expected to: Be knowledgeable of and act in accordance with each of the following: